Systematic Prevention of On-Core Timing Channels by Full Temporal Partitioning: Background

 \subsection{Threat Model}

-\old{ We examine covert-channel leakage under a \emph{confinement} scenario~\cite{Lampson_73}: An untrusted program possesses a secret, and the \gls{os} encapsulates the program's execution in a security domain that only allows communication across defined channels to trusted components (e.g., an encryption service).
-The untrusted program contains a Trojan that is actively trying to leak the secret via a covert channel. } Note that a Trojan could not only hide in malicious code, but can be constructed by control-flow hijacking of innocent code through exploiting bugs or speculatively executed gadgets as in a Spectre attack~\cite{Kocher2018spectre}. \old{ A second, unconfined, and also untrusted security domain contains a spy which is trying to read the secret leaked by the Trojan. } This setup is illustrated in \autoref{f:cc}.
+We examine covert-channel leakage under a \emph{confinement} scenario~\cite{Lampson_73}: An untrusted program possesses a secret, and the \gls{os} encapsulates the program's execution in a security domain that only allows communication across defined channels to trusted components (e.g., an encryption service).
+The untrusted program contains a Trojan that is actively trying to leak the secret via a covert channel.
+Note that a Trojan could not only hide in malicious code, but can be constructed by control-flow hijacking of innocent code through exploiting bugs or speculatively executed gadgets as in a Spectre attack~\cite{Kocher2018spectre}.
+A second, unconfined, and also untrusted security domain contains a spy which is trying to read the secret leaked by the Trojan.
+This setup is illustrated in \autoref{f:cc}.

-The \emph{intentional} leakage by the Trojan represents the worst-case.
+The \emph{intentional} leakage by the Trojan represents the worst case.
 If we can prevent this attack, we preclude any other leakage using the same mechanism including \emph{side channels}, where leakage originates from an unwitting victim rather than a Trojan.

-\old{ We assume that the Trojan and spy time-share one processor core, meaning cross-core leakage is out of the scope of this paper.
-We only consider microarchitectural timing channels.
-Covert channels that abuse other characteristics, such as power draw, are not covered in this work. }
+We assume that the Trojan and spy time-share one processor core, meaning cross-core leakage is out of the scope of this paper. \footnote{The prevention of cross-core leakage is discussed further by Ge et al.~\cite{Ge2019a}.} We only consider microarchitectural timing channels.
+Covert channels that abuse other characteristics, such as power draw, are not covered in this work.